-You may have a right to seek justice from the abuser through the court system where you live.
-When people are injured by others, they are permitted to seek what the law refers to as “damages,” in the form of money, for such things as medical bills, lost wages or employment, physical and emotional pain and suffering, and, in some cases, to punish the abuser.
+You may have a right to seek justice from an abuser through the court system where you live.
+When people are injured by others, they can seek what the law refers to as “damages,” in the form of money, for such things as medical bills, lost wages or employment, physical and emotional pain and suffering, and, in some cases, to punish the abuser.
 Each state has its own laws on these subjects, but, for the most part, they are very similar when it comes to injuries from abuse.
 To do this, you will most likely need the help of a lawyer.
 Some lawyers will take a case like this for a “contingent fee,” which means that the lawyer doesn’t get paid unless you win in court, and then s/he takes a percentage (usually one third) of whatever damages the judge orders.
 Sometimes the judge will order the defendant to pay for your attorney’s fees.

-If your claim is concerning money that you believe is owed to you under a written or oral contract (such as re-payment of a loan) in an amount that is $15,000 or less, then you can file an action to get that money using an expedited (quick) process under Rule 60 of the Civil Procedure Rules.2Note: The $15,000 maximum does not include interest and litigation costs; so the total you are asking for may be over $15,000.
-You would file this lawsuit in the municipal court where the person who owns you the money resides (lives).3 To read more information about filing in Puerto Rico under Rule 60, you may want to visit the Rama Judicial page (only available in Spanish).
+If your claim is for an amount that is $15,000 or less, then you can file an action to get that money using a quick (“expedited”) process under Rule 60 of the Civil Procedure Rules.1 Note: The $15,000 maximum does not include interest and litigation costs, so the total you are asking for may be over $15,000.
+To read more information about filing in Puerto Rico under Rule 60, you may want to visit the Poder Judicial page, which is only available in Spanish.

 You may talk to the clerk of court for help in filing the lawsuit in a municipal court or you may want to get the help of an attorney.
 For legal referrals, go to our PR Finding a Lawyer page.

-1 See Rule 3.4 of the Civil Procedure Rules, 32 L.P.R.A.
+1 See Rule 60 of the Civil Procedure Rules, 32 L.P.R.A.
 Ap.
-V, R. 3.4
+V, R. 60

-2 See Rule 60 of the Civil Procedure Rules, 32 L.P.R.A.
+3 See Rule 3.4 of the Civil Procedure Rules, 32 L.P.R.A.
 Ap.
-V, R. 60
+V, R. 3.4

-3 See Rule 3.5 of the Civil Procedure Rules, 32 L.P.R.A.
+4 See Rule 3.5 of the Civil Procedure Rules, 32 L.P.R.A.
 Ap.
 V, R. 3.5